tlamedia/gtm-kit/readme.txt

 Yes!
 Pagespeed is one of our main focus points and we strive to make the plugin compatible with full page caching.

 == Changelog ==

+= 1.3 =

+Enhancements:

+* Added compatibility with WooCommerce High-Performance Order Storage.
+* Added DNS prefetch for the Google Tag Manager host.
+* Added Contact Form 7 Integration.
+* New admin dashboard.
+* New admin navigation.

+Other:

+* Cleaned up and formatted code.

 = 1.2.1 =